 - Found in some filamentous members of Myxophyceae

 Firstly, you don’t see heterocyst in every alga.
 Only in special organisms that had baffled the scientists of two schools (algologists and bacteriologists) for centuries.
 They are called Cyanobacteria or Blue-Green Algae (Class Myxophyceae).
-But not in every members of Myxophyceae, you can find them.
+But you can not find heterocysts in every member of Myxophyceae.
 Only in some filamentous ones.

 Told before that these structures are very special.
 They perform functions (Nitrogen fixing) different than other vegetative cells.
-Also they have a thick cell wall and lack chlorophylls (pale yellow in color actually).
+Also they have a thick cell wall and lack chlorophylls (thats why pale yellow in color).
 So, photosynthetically inactive.